raymon-ai/data-validation/README.md

 # Raymon Data Validation Library

 ![Build](https://github.com/raymon-ai/data-validation/workflows/build/badge.svg)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 <a href="https://github.com/raymon-ai/data-validation/blob/master/LICENSE.md"><img alt="License" src="https://img.shields.io/github/license/raymon-ai/data-validation"></a>
 <a href="#"><img alt="PyPI" src="https://img.shields.io/pypi/v/rdv"></a>

-## At a glance
-RDV allows you to easily specify data schemas at train time, to be used to validate production data.
+RDV allows you to easily specify data schemas at train time, to be used to validate production data and track data and model health metrics.

 ## What?
 RDV (Raymon Data Validation) is a library to validate data in ML / AI systems.
 Checking whether incoming data is according to expectations is important because invalid data may be processed by the system without the system failing, resulting in unreliable results.
 RDV integrates with the rest of the [Raymon.ai](https://raymon.ai) system, but can be used standalone and is open source.